chapar-rest/chapar/README.md

 ```

 ## Dependencies
+If you want to build the project from source, you need to install the following dependencies:
 Chapar is built using [Gio](https://gioui.org) library so you need to install the following dependencies to build the project:

 for linux follow instructions in [gio linux](https://gioui.org/doc/install/linux)